thalita-silva/Python-Programs/README.md

 ## Hey there!

-Here you're gonna find soma algorithms developed using Python :)
+Here you're gonna find some algorithms developed using Python :)